-At December 31, 2022 and December 31, 2021, the Group has no significant guarantees given to third parties.
+As at December 31, 2023 and December 31, 2022, the Group has no significant guarantees given to third parties.

 (b) For the detailed disclosures regarding the remunerations of the Executive Board that are required by Swiss law, refer to the Compensation report of Nestlé S.A. with the audited sections highlighted with a blue bar.